damilojohn/VideoViT/readme.md

- Implementation of a video Vision Transformer in Pytorch
+ Implementation of a Video Vision Transformer in Pytorch